Important! Steps to Building a Agent

 Read More: About Memory and User Attributes

-Release Usage: Where Bots Are Used
+Release Usage: Where Agents Are Used

 Integrate it wherever the users are.

-Read more: Bot Integration
+Read more: Agent Integration

 Examples